James and the Giant Peach: Plot summary

-The next day, Centipede cuts the stem of the peach, causing it to roll away and crush James' aunts.
-It reaches the sea and is surrounded by ravenous sharks.
-James uses Miss Spider and Silkworm to make threads, while Earthworm is used as bait and draws 502 seagulls to the peach, whereupon the threads are tied on their necks.
+The next day, Centipede cuts the stem of the peach, causing it to roll away and crush James' aunts to death.
+After leaving behind a trail of minor destruction (including crashing through a chocolate factory), it reaches the sea and is surrounded by ravenous sharks.
+James uses Miss Spider and Silkworm to make threads, while Earthworm is used as bait and draws 501 seagulls to the peach, whereupon the threads are tied on their necks.
 The peach is lifted off the water.
+High above the clouds, during the journey, while James learns about his friends' lives before they encountered each other, the Centipede accidentally falls overboard, but gets rescued by James.

-High above the clouds, the peach encounters the Cloud-Men who are portrayed as responsible for weather phenomena like hailstorms and rainbows.
+As night falls, the peach encounters the Cloud-Men, who are portrayed as responsible for weather phenomena like hailstorms and rainbows.
 Centipede mocks the Cloud-Men, who throw things at the group until they get clear.
+The peach briefly gets entangled in the ropes holding up a rainbow, making a Cloud-Man jump onto one of the seagull strings, which the Centipede cuts loose.
+In retaliation for the loss of one of their friends, the Cloud-Men hurl cans of rainbow paint, which coat the Centipede in fast drying rainbow paint that freezes him into a statue.
+Afterwards, the travelers barely escape the Cloud-Men's faucets that make the rain, which frees the Centipede.
+Almost before dawn, as they leave the Cloud-Men's homes behind, the group briefly encounters a giant bat.

-Later, James realizes that the group has reached New York City.
-The wing of a passing plane severs the strings, and the falling peach lands on the spire of the Empire State Building.
-It is mistaken for a bomb at first, resulting in the arrival of police and firemen.
-Calming the crowd, James tells his story, and becomes friends with many children in New York, they eat the peach and James and his friends get their own jobs.
+As morning finally dawns, James sees that the group has reached New York City and arranges for some seagulls to be let loose for them to land.
+After doing so, however, the wing of a passing plane severs the rest of the strings, and the falling peach lands on the spire of the Empire State Building.
+It is mistaken for a bomb at first and then a spaceship, resulting in the arrival of police and firemen.
+Calming the crowd, James tells his story, and becomes friends with many children in New York; they eat the peach and James and his friends get their own jobs, now residing in Central Park, in the pit of the peach.
+As James gets many requests to tell about his adventures on the giant peach, he resorts to write a book about it and does so, revealing to the reader that they have just finished reading the very book.